HAKSOAT/haksoat.github.io/_posts/2024-04-30-why-log-returns.md

 \text{new_value} = \text{ratio_return} * \text{old_value}
 $$

-Following the format of asking questions, if one is to ask “given the BCO simple return ratios of `1.1, 0.5, 2` what is the monthly average of returns?”
+Following the format of asking questions, if one is to ask "given the BCO simple return ratios of `1.1, 0.5, 2` what is the monthly average of returns?"

 In other to calculate this, you may try to use the formula for averages: $\frac{1}{N} * \sum_{i=1}^{N} x_i$.